PipedreamHQ/pipedream/docs/docs/privacy-and-security/README.md

 prev: false
 ---

-# Security at Pipedream
+# Privacy and Security at Pipedream

-Pipedream is committed to the security of your data.
+Pipedream is committed to the privacy and security of your data.
 Below, we outline how we handle specific data and what we do to secure it.
-This is not an exhaustive list of security practices, but an overview of key policies and procedures.
+This is not an exhaustive list of practices, but an overview of key policies and procedures.

+It is also your responsibility as a customer to ensure you're securing your workflows and the data you send to them.
+See our [security best practices](/privacy-and-security/best-practices/) for more information.

 If you have any questions that aren't covered below, or if you'd like to report a suspected vulnerability, please contact us at <span style="font-weight: bold">security@pipedream.com</span>.